Vision+X: A Survey on Multimodal Learning in the Light of Data: Data Analysis

+We categorize visual data into images and videos.
+As a primary information source in both human sensory systems and computer vision literature, visual data is often considered "raw data" with its high dimensionality.
+It encompasses a wealth of features and details, representing rich visual content.
+However, the redundancy in continuous spatial and temporal aspects poses challenges for processing, analysis, and efficient utilization in multimodal learning tasks.

-Images are the most classical and mainstream vision data being studied as the primary information source in computer vision.
-One noticeable feature of images is that image patterns and features are usually invariant to transformations, which is a fundamental characteristic that prompts many classic image processing methods and deep learning techniques such as CNNs to learn meaningful visual features.
+\textbf{Images.} Images are fundamental to computer vision research, characterized by their inherent invariance to transformations.
+This key attribute drives the development of classic image processing methods and deep learning techniques like CNNs to extract meaningful visual features.

-In the pre deep learning time, the image processing and computer vision studies were closely related to understanding image content and patterns.
-A typical pipeline for an early computer vision problem usually includes manual feature extraction and feature pattern analysis based on machine learning techniques.
-For example, the scale-invariant feature transform (SIFT)~\cite{lowe2004SIFT} and the histogram of oriented gradients (HOG)~\cite{dalal2005histograms}, and Speeded-Up Robust Feature (SURF)~\cite{bay2006surf} are three examples of popular image feature descriptors largely used for computer vision.
+In the pre-deep learning time, image processing and computer vision research primarily aimed at deciphering image content and patterns through a manual feature extraction and analysis pipeline using machine learning techniques.
+For example, the scale-invariant feature transform (SIFT)~\cite{lowe2004SIFT} and the histogram of oriented gradients (HOG)~\cite{dalal2005histograms}, and Speeded-Up Robust Feature (SURF)~\cite{bay2006surf} are three examples of popular image feature descriptors largely used for computer vision and image processing.
 After having extracted those descriptive features, some machine learning algorithms such as Support-Vector Machines (SVM)~\cite{cortes1995support} and Principal Component Analysis (PCA)~\cite{wold1987principal} are used to further analyze the feature data.
-With the rapid development in the deep neural network architectures~\cite{krizhevsky2012imagenet,simonyan2014very,he2016deep} and large-scale image datasets such as ImageNet~\cite{deng2009imagenet,russakovsky2015imagenet}, the computer vision entered a new research era where the classic procedure of feature extraction and analysis has been automatically wrapped into a neural network design.
+With the rapid development in the deep neural network architectures~\cite{krizhevsky2012imagenet,simonyan2014very,he2016deep} and the availability of large-scale image datasets such as ImageNet~\cite{deng2009imagenet,russakovsky2015imagenet}, computer vision entered a new era where the classic procedure of feature extraction and analysis has been automatically integrated into neural network designs.